dpill83/ebay_total_cost_display/README.md

 A Chrome extension that automatically calculates and displays the total cost (price + shipping) for eBay listings, making it easier to compare the true cost of items.

+> **Note**: This is a fork of [mon5termatt/ebay_total_cost_display](https://github.com/mon5termatt/ebay_total_cost_display) that was created to fix compatibility issues after eBay's August 2025 layout changes.
+The original extension stopped working due to eBay's updates, and this fork restores functionality with improved selectors and detection methods.

 ## Features

 - **Automatic Total Calculation**: Displays the total cost (price + shipping) for each eBay listing